-There is a need to ensure that any restrictions placed on unhealthy products within meals do not result in the overall price of meal deals increasing when healthier options are provided.
-For example, meal deals are likely to be regularly used by young people, due to perception of affordability.
+Further, there is a need for the regulation to ensure that any restrictions placed on unhealthy products within meals do not result in the overall price of meal deals increasing when healthier options are provided.
 The affordability of these for consumers is important to serve the objectives of the regulation, and they offer the opportunity to increase access to affordable, healthy meal options.
+As outlined in our response to question 6, evidence shows that where healthy options are provided within meal deals, consumers will continue to purchase them.